EvanChisholm1/Jerry/README.md

 Currently jerry uses the mistral 7b instruct model because it is open, high quality and not too big to run on a laptop or similar low powered computer.
 The "coder" verion of jerry runs best with openhermes-2.5.

-Currently you can use jerry as a simple chatbot like base ChatGPT, connect him to my personal semantic search engine Sailor for RAG or use the --coder flag to give him access to a python code interpreter.
+You can use jerry as a simple chatbot like base ChatGPT, connect him to my personal semantic search engine Sailor for RAG or use the --coder flag to give him access to a python code interpreter.

 ## TODO: